When it comes to selecting your bridesmaids, you might decide that you’d really like your male friend to be a part of your bridal party.

 A male bridesmaid is called a bridesman and is the male equivalent of a bridesmaid.
 A bridesman is not to be confused with a Man of Honor, as this role is the equivalent of Maid of Honor.

-As more and more people forget about tradition, Bridesmen have become more popular over the years.
+As more and more people forgo tradition, Bridesmen have become more popular in recent years.

 Bridesman duties include but are not limited to:

 It goes without saying that the whole bridal party, including the bridesman is responsible for making sure that the bride is supported.
 A bridesman has been chosen for exactly the same reasons as a bridesmaid, so the role isn’t any different!

 - Help With Various Wedding Tasks

 If your bridesman has any specific skills that will help you out in the organization of the day, then give him a job!
 This could include packaging the wedding favors or if he’s artsy, something to do with the decorations for the day.

 Not only will giving your bridesman and bridesmaids jobs alleviate the pressure from you on the day, but it will also make them feel needed and helpful!
 It’s a win-win.

 - Attend The Bridal Shower And Bachelorette Party

 Although these are typically gendered events, throw tradition out of the window!
 Make sure that you express that your bridesman is welcome at all of the events.
 Better yet, you could even get rid of the gendered traditions altogether and opt for a joint shower and joint bachelor-bachelorette outing.